 It gave hope.
-The reward for all this rigamarole — Segerstrom has implemented stringent cleanliness paradigms — became evident during the curtain call.
+The reward for all this rigamarole — Segerstrom has implemented stringent cleanliness paradigms — was evident during the curtain call.
 Met by thunderous applause, the dancers, the only unmasked folk in the house, broke into wide, beaming, unforced smiles.
 That was so nice to see!
-Then and there, a feeling that is sure is nice to be alive and to be able to do this kind of thing zinged around Segerstrom Hall.
+Then and there, a feeling that it sure is nice to be alive and be able to see a show zinged around Segerstrom Hall.

 And then there was the show.
 When the curtain rose, did I hear a (muffled!) gasp?
 There was more than a modicum of shock and awe to witness Lines Ballet’s posse of ‘extreme’ dancers, the slender, long-limbed creatures whose “lines” attract this choreographer’s eye.
 How did they stay in shape for 18 months?
 Where were their “COVID-20” pounds?
 I didn’t seen an extra ounce!
 Did they still have muscles?
 Would they just topple over?
 They who claw their way through Mr. King’s thicket of voracious, air-grasping body-formulations.
 The ones in which legs, reaching and stretching, act like arms.
 And whose arms, swaying and flailing, behave like legs.
 And whose long torsos undulate in between.

 Did Mr. King never tire of drawing stick figures as a child?
 Or bending and shaping pipe cleaners?
-For he is among the school of dance makers to take a kind of geometric perfection as a gold standard.
-And it’s truly interesting, if not incrementally fatiguing, to watch his highly individualistic dancers (he fielded 12) grapple with that standard.
+For he seems to take geometric perfection as his gold standard.
+And it’s truly interesting to watch his highly individualistic dancers (he fielded 12) grapple with that standard.
 Good lord, they are good.
 There is Mr. King’s muse, Adji Cissoko, a stringbean in pointe shoes, who has never met a convoluted shape she could not achieve, and hold.
 Babatunji, black and beautiful, an amazing dancer.
 Michael Montgomery with his mop-top hair.
 They were all fantastic.
 A short(er) dancer with a cute pixie haircut … reminded me of Christine Sarry of ABT.
-It was a satisfyingly long, if repetitive in terms of the dance vocabulary, program: the first half comprising ballet excerpts (outstanding was Rasa, a work dating to 2007), and the second half, the rollout of a major work, Azoth to music by two jazz giants, Charles Lloyd and Jason Moran.
+It was a satisfyingly long (if repetitive in terms of the dance vocabulary) program: the first half comprising ballet excerpts (outstanding was Rasa, a work dating to 2007), and the second half, the rollout of a major work, Azoth to music by two jazz giants, Charles Lloyd and Jason Moran.
 This latter dance, comprising ten chapters, premiered in October 2019, a few months before the music stopped.

 Azoth has a rare episode with a clear narrative.
 One tall male dancer enters, clearly distressed.
 He’s antisocial, he pushes others away, he’s violent.
 But rather than recoil, the group of dancers reaches out to soothe him.
 They can’t fix him, but what matters is that his craziness doesn’t transfer to the group.
 Watching this, the house was very silent.
 It was akin to seeing our own society’s brokenness.
 Everyone in the room seemed to understand and receive this.
 It was sad.
 I do wish Mr. King could clip it, as it went on just a tad longer than it needed for impact.